hokmts/mlb2023/src/pages/about.md

 Welcome to My personal website!

 In my free time, I use R, Scrapy, and R-studio to collect and analyze baseball data.
-In the future, I would like to work on IT in two locations in Fukuoka,Japan and Chiba,japan.
+In the future, I would like to work on IT in two locations in Fukuoka and Chiba,Japan.
 I hope that someday I can relax and immerse myself in my favorite IT in an environment surrounded by nature.
 I would like to increase the number of pages other than baseball.

 [Disclaimer]